 - A Challenge for Christians: Praise God Through the Storm

 - How to Praise God in the Valley

 - 5 Top Verses about Praising God in the Storm

 - Praising God in the Storms – Free PDF Printable Bible Reading Plan

 What Does it Mean to Praise God in the Storm?

-My friend Chris who writes at www.diggingdeeperwithGod.com shared the important concept with me of praising God in the midst of life’s storms.
+My friend Chris shared with me the important concept of praising God in the midst of life’s storms.
 In the Old Testament, God’s people didn’t just trust Him, they actually praised Him right in the middle of tough, seemingly impossible situations.
-(See 2 Chronicles 20:1-30) (Also see Chris’ blog posts on my website: Storm Clouds Ahead: When Your Attitude Needs a Shift and Storm Clouds Ahead: How to Prepare for the Storm.)
+(See 2 Chronicles 20:1-30)

-I’ll be the first to stay it’s not easy to praise God in the midst of life’s most challenging situations and this is an area where I am continually learning and growing as a Christian.
+I’ll be the first to stay it’s not easy to praise God in the midst of life’s most challenging situations, and this is an area where I am continually growing as a Christian.

-Here are some specific ways to praise God during whatever storms you are experiencing in your life.
+Here are specific ways to praise God during storms you are experiencing in your life right now: